Ever have a bad day? If you say no, come on…..so I’m going to go on the assumption that everyone was honest and said “heck yeah!” and go from there.

 Maybe it’s because I sometimes AM the person on the other end of a negative social media blast that I feel this way.
 It’s part of the job, so I deal, but it can be so unnecessary.
 It’s okay to reach out on Twitter or Facebook — don’t get me wrong — but remember the person on the end of that blast may have zero to do with the problem you experienced.
 Your rant, because, let’s face it, many social media blasts are rants, may mean they have to miss their daughter’s piano recital to try to get you help, if for no other reason than to get you to stop tweeting.
 See what happens there?
 When you go on and on and become unreasonable, people who can help you want to help you less and less.
 A normal response to someone requesting help generates a truly compassionate reaction, where the social media manager or customer care representative really wants to help you, but the more negative or mean you are, they less want to help you than to make you stop.

-Let’s clarify really briefly what a social media blast is:
+Let’s clarify really briefly what the definition of a social media blast is:

 - You experience something you don’t like, or something that offends you.